qalid7/compath/README.md

 * latticea_test_data/gt_celllabels: expert pathology annotations in the form of class, and x,y coordinates.

-* latticea_test_data/dl_celllabels: our final cell predictions from this pipeline, you should be able to get to these results using this repo and the 'imgs' data.
+* latticea_test_data/dl_celllabels: our final cell predictions from this pipeline.

 ## Multiplex IHC

 By large, this pipeline is designed for H&E images as they make the bulk of our paper.
-We do provide checkpoint files for all steps in this pipeline trained for multiplex IHC images (CD8+, CD4+FOXP3-, CD4+FOXP3+; refer to Methods in the paper).
-However, depending on your IHC images (combination of colors, cytoplasmic/nuclear staining), the pipeline may need some modification or even a fresh training.
+For multiplex IHC images (CD8+, CD4+FOXP3-, CD4+FOXP3+; refer to Methods in the paper).
+Depending on your IHC images (combination of colors, cytoplasmic/nuclear staining), the pipeline may need some modification.

 ## Training

-Training codes are available for each step if you wish to train models from scratch.
-However, we highly recommend using our more recent version (updated codes, tf version 1.13) of this pipeline provided in a seprate [repo](xxxxxxxxxxxxxxx).
+Training codes are available for each step of this pipeline.
+We will update this repo with a more recent version (updated codes, tf version 1.13) of this pipeline.